Central Dog Park

 Q: What are the rules and regulations?

 A: Rules and regulations of the Central Dog Park can be found online by clicking here.
 Please note that these are for the dog park specifically.
-All other park rules apply and can be found online by clicking here.
+All other park rules apply.
+Park rules are listed at the bottom of this page.

 Q: Why did you decide to do DNA testing for the dogs?

-A: As a department we want to make sure we provide the cleanest parks, greenways, and facilities we can for the community.
-Dog feces is extremely harmful to the environment, and according to a NY Times post, 40% of Americans do not pick up after their dogs, and of those individuals 44% indicated they would not pick up even if asked.
-Dog feces carries dangerous pathogens.
-With the Central Bark Park lying in a watershed, these pathogens would pollute our freshwater supply.
+A: As a department, we want to make sure we provide the cleanest parks, greenways, and facilities we can for the community.
+Dog feces is extremely harmful to the environment, and according to a NY Times post, 40% of Americans do not pick up after their dogs, and of those individuals, 44% indicated they would not pick up even if asked.
+Dog feces carry dangerous pathogens.
+With the Central Dog Park lying in a watershed, these pathogens would pollute our freshwater supply.
 Did you know dog waste is the No. 3 cause of water pollution?
-The goal of the DNA testing is to eliminate a known problem from occurring so that the dogs, humans, and environment are all protected.
+The goal of DNA testing is to eliminate a known problem from occurring so that the dogs, humans, and environment are all protected.
 Click here to read more on how DNA testing can mitigate un-scooped dog waste and improve cleanliness and sanitation inside the park.

 Q: Are you accepting sponsorships?

 General Park Rules